Journaling Prompts and Ideas

 Need journaling prompts?
 I hear ya!

-Sometimes our mind is so cluttered and loud that you don’t know where to start; other times it’s cricket quiet.
+Sometimes our mind is so cluttered and loud that we don’t know where to start; other times it’s cricket quiet.

 21 Journaling Prompts and Ideas

-These juicy journaling prompts not only get your pen a-flyin’, they also set you down a path you may not have taken if left to your own devices.
+These juicy journaling prompts not only get your pen flyin’, they also set you down a path you may not have taken if left to your own devices.

-Think of a time when you felt immensely grateful.
-It could be when that car missed you by an inch, when your family unexpectedly stopped by for Thanksgiving and there was ONE turkey big enough left at the store, or, when said family packed it up and headed back home — no judgement here).
+- Think of a time when you felt immensely grateful.
+It could be when that car missed you by an inch, when your family unexpectedly stopped by for Thanksgiving and there was ONE turkey left at the store (or when said family packed up and headed back home — no judgement here).
 Or it could be something simple like a fun stay-in game night with your partner.

-Chances are, you identify with this character in some way, so dig into that! (bonus: these journaling prompts are SUPER fun!)
+Chances are, you identify with this character in some way, so dig in and explore that! (bonus: these journaling prompts are SUPER fun!)

 - What do you like about them?